frameless-at/ProcessDataTables/README.md

 - For each column, a **PHP template stub** is auto-generated (in `/site/modules/ProcessDataTables/column_templates/`).
   The stubs are generated depending on the ProcessWire FieldType of the templates field you defined as a column.

+  **Since v0.5.0**
+  Column template stubs are organized in subfolders under `/site/modules/ProcessDataTables/column_templates/{datatable_name}/`.
+  Each DataTable has its own subfolder for its templates.
+The stub file name is based on the column name.

+  **Example:**
+  `/site/modules/ProcessDataTables/column_templates/products/price.column.php`

+  - To customize output for a column, edit the relevant file in its DataTable’s subfolder.
+  - Delete a stub to force regeneration with the next save.

+  > **Upgrade Note:** Export and delete any old sub files directly under `column_templates/` before upgrading to avoid conflicts.

+  All provided fieldtype templates are inline PHP return functions.
+Simply edit the relevant .column.php stub to customize the output for any field, and return the desired value or markup.

+  ---
   Example of the stub created for `colors=variants`:
 ```
 <?php